 What the California Pre-Doctoral Program Offers

-In 2014-15, the California Pre-Doctoral Program will award funds to approximately 75 juniors, seniors and graduate students in the CSU.
+In 2015-16, the California Pre-Doctoral Program will award funds to approximately 60 juniors, seniors and graduate students in the CSU.
 These funds are designed to enable current students to explore and prepare to succeed in doctoral programs in their chosen field of study.
-Awards are based on competitive review of student applications and made to current upper-division or graduate students who, in the judgment of the review panel, demonstrate academic excellence while having experienced economic or educational disadvantage, as well as committed to a career in teaching and research at the college or university level.
+Awards are based on competitive review of student applications and given to current upper-division or graduate students who, in the judgment of the review panel, demonstrate academic excellence while having experienced economic or educational disadvantage, as well as committed to a career in teaching and research at the college or university level.
 The successful applicant must be a U.S. citizen or a permanent resident.

 The Role of California State University Faculty

 CSU faculty members are an integral component of this program as they will work closely with applicants to prepare them for graduate studies.

 Any CSU faculty member may identify and sponsor promising upper-division undergraduate or master's degree students to the Pre-Doctoral Program.
 As a student adviser, the faculty member will guide applicants through the program, and may accompany them to UC and other doctoral-granting campuses for site visits, or to national symposia or professional meetings, which will expose them to their field of interest.
 The adviser may also help acquaint applicants with information about academic careers, identify appropriate journal subscriptions and learning experiences, as well as ensure that they are prepared for doctoral study.